webix-hub/docs/data/desktop/webix_remote.md

 ##Server-side implementations

-Webix Remote can be used with the following languages:
+Webix Remote can be used for the following languages:

 - Node.js ([read the guide](desktop/webix_remote_nodejs.md))
 - PHP (read the guide)